JonathanWilbur/punchcardos/README.md

 - Use that C compiler to build up to TinyCC
 - Build all tools needed
 - Build the Linux kernel

+## Kernel Version Choice

+I have been reconsidering using a newer Kernel version.
+Fabrice Bellard (maker of TinyCC) managed to compile the Linux Kernel 2.4.x with TinyCC.

+I have decided on `2.6.27.21` for the bootstrapping version for the following
+reasons:

+- 2.6.27.x is an LTS release, and although it is already at its end of life, I would assume that it is more stable than Kernel versions adjacent to it.
+- It is a release that is early enough where there is a lot less complex tooling needed to build it.
+- There is Linux Libre releases available for this version.
+- This version is modern enough where it still supports USB keyboards and other such peripherals you are likely to use.
+- This version has support for the `allnoconfig` Make target.
+- Greg Kroah-Hartman took over the Linux kernel

+### Compiling on the Host System

+This version did not compile right out of the box for me.
+It still took some work to make it compile.

+1. Add `-fno-pie` to `KBUILD_CFLAGS` in `Makefile`.
+  - PIE became a default in newer versions of GCC, which is why this is needed.
+2. In `arch/x86/vdso/Makefile`, replace `VDSO_LDFLAGS_vdso.lds = -m elf_x86_64`
+   with `VDSO_LDFLAGS_vdso.lds = -m64`.
+3. Generate `kernel/timeconst.h` and remove `FORCE` from its Make target.
+4. There seems to be some problem with duplicate functions, noticeably where one is marked `extern` and another is not.
+It seems that maybe older versions of GCC or perhaps the linker treated an `extern` implementation like a "weak" linkage.
+This might involve a lot of changes to fix.
+5. In `include/linux/inotify.h`, change the `pin_inotify_watch` and
+   `unpin_inotify_watch` _implementations_ (NOT the declarations) from `extern` to `static`.
+This may need to be reversed once you install headers.
+I am not sure.
+6. Change `__mutex_unlock_slowpath` and `__mutex_lock_slowpath` from `static` to
+   `extern` in `kernel/mutex.c`.
+I have no idea why this was needed.
+It doesn't make any sense.